ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 If you want to manually terminate a run, you can do so by executing:

     qdel job-ID

+Which will kill the current job without waiting for it to complete.
+If you have used the `-n` option, but decide you no longer wish to keep running after the current process completes, you can create a file called `stop_run` in the control directory, and this will prevent `payu` from submitting another job.

 ### Error and output log files